SAP/openui5-docs/docs/Demo_Apps_a3ab54e.md

 With the Demo Kit, we deliver some demo apps that show you how you can use the various features and controls of OpenUI5.

-You can try and download the apps at [Demo Apps](https://openui5.hana.ondemand.com/#demoapps.html).
+You can open the apps directly at [Demo Apps](https://openui5.hana.ondemand.com/#demoapps.html).
+You can also download the source files there to have a look at the code.

 We have the following categories of demo apps: